uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Three good reasons:

 - You can do **anything** in R. If R is an entire language, we want to teach you how to become fluent.
 Once versed in this language you can tell the computer to do anything you can think of.
-In a GUI environment, someone has had to anticipate what you will want to do ahead of time, and tanslate a button push into a specific command.
+In a GUI environment, someone has had to anticipate what you will want ahead of time, and tanslate a button push into a specific command.
 It's a little like going abroad armed with only a few flash cards to interact with the locals.
 Wouldn't you rather want to have a conversation in their native language?
 - **Science should be reproducible**.
 You can't record point and clicks.
-But you can re-run your 'code'.
+But you can re-run your `code`.
 How many times have you trawelled through your data to produce a graph, only to return to it months later and have no idea how you produced it?
 This isn't an issue in R, as your code tells a permanent story as to how you arrived at your results.
 - **Long term gain from upfront investment**.
 If you have ever worked hard preparing a table or a graph, and then discovered that either you have a new data point to add, or the next month's results are available then the GUI approach means starting all the pointing-and-clicking from scratch.
 But write it down once, re-run as often as you wish.

-The underlying principle of what we want to show you is how to build a data pipeline.
+The underlying principle of what we want to show you is how to build a **data pipeline**.
 You start with your data in a spreadsheet.
 You write a bunch of instructions (a script) using the R language.
-Your script produces an output (a table or a figure).
-Run your script.
-Generate your output.
-Change your data.
-Run the _same_ script.
-Instantly re-generate your updated output.
+Your script produces an output: a table, plot or entire manuscript.
+You can change your data, or add new data, and run the _same_ script.
+Instantly regenerating an updated output.

 ---